Queen Elizabeth II, UK's longest-serving monarch, dies at 96

 At Westminster Abbey in 1947 she married Royal Navy officer Philip Mountbatten, a prince of Greece and Denmark whom she had first met in 1939 when she was 13 and he 18.

-In February 1952, George VI died in his sleep after years of ill health at age 56.
-Elizabeth, visiting Kenya, was told that she was now queen.
+In February 1952, George VI died after years of ill health at age 56.
+Elizabeth, visiting Kenya, was told she was now queen.

-“In a way I didn’t have an apprenticeship,” Elizabeth reflected in a BBC documentary in 1992.
+“In a way I didn’t have an apprenticeship,” Elizabeth told the BBC in 1992.
 “My father died much too young, and so it was all a very sudden kind of taking on, and making the best job you can.”

-Her coronation took place more than a year later at Westminster Abbey, a spectacle viewed by millions through the still-new medium of television.
+Her coronation came over a year later at Westminster Abbey, a spectacle seen by millions through the new medium of television.

-Prime Minister Winston Churchill’s first reaction to the king’s death was that the new queen was “only a child,” but he was won over within days and became an ardent admirer.
+Prime Minister Winston Churchill’s first reaction was that the new queen was “only a child,” but he was won over within days and became an ardent admirer.

-Churchill was the first of 15 prime ministers in her reign.
-The monarch held weekly meetings with them, and they generally found her well-informed, inquisitive and up to date.
+She held weekly private meetings with her prime ministers, and they generally found her well-informed, inquisitive and up to date.

 The public split of Charles and Diana was followed by the shock of her death in a Paris car crash in 1997.
 For once, the queen appeared out of step amid unprecedented public mourning, failing to make a public show of grief that was seen by many as unfeeling.
 After several days, she made a televised address to the nation.